 Construction began in 1898, and the opera house was officially inaugurated on January 1, 1900.
 The structure was built with imported French materials like intricate carvings, grand chandeliers, and plush furnishings, reflecting the colonial aim to recreate a European ambiance in Southeast Asia.
 The opera house primarily hosted French operas, plays, and classical music performances, catering to the French elite and affluent Vietnamese audiences who were exposed to Western culture.

-Designed by French architect Eugène Ferret, the building was influenced by the flamboyant architectural style of the French Third Republic
+The building, crafted by French architect Eugene Ferret, reflects the ornate architectural style popular during the French Third Republic

 Following the end of World War II and the gradual decline of French influence in Vietnam, the Saigon Opera House experienced significant shifts in its role and purpose.
 During the First Indochina War (1946 - 1954), its function as a cultural venue diminished as the city became a focal point of political and military conflict.